ka-suvorov/BodyMassIndex/README.md

 # BodyMassIndex
-A program for calculating the index of the machi body
+A program for calculating the body mass index